 He is currently an Honorary Member of the Executive of the National Health Law Section of the Canadian Bar Association.
 He has been an active member of the Executive since 2009 and served as Section Chair in 2011-2012.
 Previously, he served on the Executive of the Health Law Section of the Ontario Bar Association, including as regional representative for the East Region.

-A passionate and enthusiastic speaker, Robert is an instructor at the Osgoode Hall LL.M Health Law Program and has been a guest lecturer at the University of Ottawa Faculties of Law and Medicine.
+Robert is an instructor at the Osgoode Hall LL.M Health Law Program and has been a guest lecturer at the University of Ottawa Faculties of Law and Medicine.
 He regularly presents on health law before groups, including the American Bar Association, the International Bar Association and the Society of Obstetricians and Gynaecologists.

 Robert is an active supporter and coordinator of the firm's participation in events to support REACH Canada, a national non-profit charitable organization for persons with disabilities.
-Having been bless with wonderful mentors over the years, Robert is committed to mentoring associates and students, and actively participating in the firm's student recruitment initiatives.
+Having been bless with wonderful mentors over the years, he is committed to mentoring associates and students, and actively participating in the firm's student recruitment initiatives.

-In addition to serving on the editorial board of the Electronic Healthcare Law Review, Robert has authored a number of papers, including "Liability and Privacy Considerations with Personal Health Records," "Unbundling Healthcare: The Changing Nature of the Practitioner-Patient Relationship As a Result of Electronic Health Records," "Limiting Non-Pecuniary Damages: The Effectiveness of Caps," "Expert Immunity: Canadian Implications of Jones v.
+In addition to serving on the editorial board of the Electronic Healthcare Law Review, Robb has authored a number of papers, including "Liability and Privacy Considerations with Personal Health Records," "Unbundling Healthcare: The Changing Nature of the Practitioner-Patient Relationship As a Result of Electronic Health Records," "Limiting Non-Pecuniary Damages: The Effectiveness of Caps," "Expert Immunity: Canadian Implications of Jones v.
 Kaney" and "The Value of a Trusted Advisor."